Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia has a 7-3 record against the spread while finishing 7-3 overall in its past 10 contests.
+- Philadelphia is 8-2 against the spread and 8-2 overall in its last 10 games.

-- Six of the 76ers' past 10 contests have hit the over.
+- The 76ers have hit the over in six of their last 10 contests.

 - Philadelphia's winning percentage against the spread at home is .610 (25-16-0).
 On the road, it is .561 (23-18-0).